 Academic scientists, environmental consulting firms employed by chemical manufacturers, and government agencies around the world have conducted risk assessments using a variety of methods with the goal of determining whether the levels of PFASs found in different environmental media pose a health risk to humans or animals.
-Depending on the type of model used to calculate risk, the assumptions underlying the assignment of exposure factors in exposure dose calculations, and the uncertainties in the data used in the dose-response assessment, contradictory conclusions have been drawn, leading to different regulatory levels for allowable concentrations in drinking water.
+Contradictory conclusions have been drawn depending on a number of factors: the type of model used to calculate risk, the assumptions underlying the assignment of exposure factors in exposure dose calculations, and the uncertainties in the data used in the dose-response assessment.
+This has led to different regulatory levels for allowable concentrations in drinking water.

-6 DISCUSSION OF POTENTIAL FOR SIGNIFICANT OR WIDESPREAD ADVERSE IMPACTS
+8 DISCUSSION OF POTENTIAL FOR SIGNIFICANT OR WIDESPREAD ADVERSE IMPACTS